terencetaothucb/Pulse-Voltage-Response-Generation/README.md

 LFP_C_35_B_56_SOC_5-90_Part_1-2_ID_56号.xlsx
 ##### Part Split Explanation
 Sometimes the raw data is split into 2 parts due to the ultra long measurement time and ultra large file size.
 In this case, only several '记录层' or record layers will be placed in the second part.
-### File Sturcture
-The raw data file is recorded in Chinese.
-Here we provide an English annotated version.

 ### 提前结束